-Why we are seeing this error "You are making changes to the System Certificate Trust Settings" message only on Macbook Pro OSX Big Sur when upgrade to version 5.2.4 and later?
+Why we are seeing this error "You are making changes to the System Certificate Trust Settings.
+Enter your password to allow this" message only on Macbook with GlobalProtect installation.

 Question